cmd-stream/cmd-stream-go/README.md

 func (c ServerCodec) Decode(r transport.Reader) (cmd base.Cmd[Calculator],
   err error) {...}

 // 6.
-And that's it, the only thing left to do is to create a server and client.
+And that's it, the only thing left to do is to create the server and client.
 // Create the server.
 server := cs_server.NewDef[Calculator](ServerCodec{}, Calculator{})
 // Start the server.